AlanHakalaDev/LilyPadPublic/deliverable-one.md

-# CS386_Team_6_Project
-A simple web app playlist converter for Apple Music, Spotify, and YouTube Music.
+# CS386 Team 6 Deliverable 1

-Introduction
+## Introduction
   Our project, currently untitled, will be a website application for transferring playlists between popular music platforms.
 Starting with functionality for Spotify, Youtube Music, and Apple Music, our website will provide users a way to easily and quickly transfer playlists they have made on one platform to another, providing they have the necessary account permissions on both platforms.
 In the age of the internet, sharing music has become much less of a passive activity, as headphones and private listening devices provide songs on demand exclusively for the individual.
 However, sharing music with other people remains a unique way of connecting.
 One major problem can arise, however.
 With the onset of digital music streaming, finding and listening to songs on demand has never been easier, except when it comes to sharing those songs with a person who primarily listens on a different platform.
 Our website will allow users to bypass this obstacle quickly, easily, and for free.

-Initial Value Proposition and Customer Segments
+## Initial Value Proposition and Customer Segments
   The web app we are creating will allow individuals to copy their playlists from one music platform onto another.
 Suppose you want to share your favorite songs with a friend, but they don’t have a Spotify account like you do.
 Our website will allow you to change it into a playlist for another platform, like Apple Music, Youtube Music, or some other platform your friend uses.
 	This project will be for anyone who enjoys music digitally and cares to share their music tastes with others in the digital age of streaming services.
 Converting playlists between platforms right now is a hassle, and is quite labor-intensive.
 Our project will solve this issue.